Are Green Apples Keto? All Apple Types & Keto Fruits Reviewed

 And on the other hand, avocado tops the list with the least net carbs and is technically a fruit.
 High in total carbs, coconut meat surprisingly has very few net carbs, making it extremely keto-friendly.

 Tomatoes are great on keto as well, followed closely by rhubarb and lemons.
-These and other fruits on the following chart can quickly raise blood sugar after intense workout routines, provide replenishing fuel for anyone starting a strength routine, and might be helpful for beginners to weight loss diets.
+These and other fruits on the following chart can rapidly increase blood sugar after intense workout routines, offer replenishing fuel for those starting a strength routine, and could be beneficial for beginners to weight loss diets.

 Avocado (per 100g serving)